alexeymorgunov/structbioinfo/README.md

 b) Download the `.fasta` file containing the sequence of our protein.
 We'll need it later.
 Also add it to the basket on the website.

 At this stage, quickly jump to section 5 below and submit the sequence for coevolutionary analysis.
+It takes very long to run and might not finish during the practical but let's give it a fair try!
+(If it doesn't finish, output files are provided.)

 c) Note down the residue numbers interacting with ligands.
 We'll visualise them later.